 ABOUT

 She is a tenured Full Professor of Humanities, Philosophy, and Religions with emphasis/research areas in Indigenous, Eastern, and Environmental Studies.
 In 2022, her environmental ethics chapter, Saunter Like Muir: Experience Projects in Environmental Ethics was published by Routledge in the textbook Eco pedagogies: Practical Approaches to Experiential Learning.
-Writing poetry has always been her passion and she is extremely honored to additionally serve as the current Poet Laureate for Sinclair College.
+Writing poetry has always been her passion and she is extremely honored to have served four years as the Poet Laureate for Sinclair College (2021-2025).

-She received the River Heron Editors’ Choice Poetry Prize for the poem, The Faery Bridges (2023), was chosen as a finalist for the OATYC Teacher of the Year Award and has received several pedagogy awards, including the SOCHE Excellence Award (2017), Humanities Professor of the Year (2019), Chicago Interfaith Core Award (2019), and the prestigious League for Innovation Teaching Excellence Award (2020).
+She received the River Heron Editors’ Choice Poetry Prize for the poem, The Faery Bridges (2023) and is a Pushcart Prize nominee for “Watching Ukraine.”
+Hayden has also received several pedagogy awards, including the SOCHE Excellence Award (2017), Humanities Professor of the Year (2019), Chicago Interfaith Core Award (2019), and the prestigious League for Innovation Teaching Excellence Award (2020).

-Her poems and prose have been featured and/or are forthcoming by Poetry is Life Press, Wild Ink Publishing, Angela Yurko Smith’s Publisher’s Showcase, Green Shoe Sanctuary, Stripes Literary Magazine, Cosmic Daffodil Journal, Gyroscope Review, Anti-Heroin Chic, Rowayat, Crosswinds Poetry Journal, Yellow Arrow Publishing, Willows Wept Review, Fevers of the Mind, Devil’s Party Press, Tangled Locks Journal, Red Noise Collective, Slipstream, River Heron Review, Flights, Syncopation Literary Journal, and more.
+Her poems and prose have been featured in Gyroscope Review, Slipstream, Anti-Heroin Chic, Rowayat International, Flora Fiction, Yellow Arrow Publishing, Willows Wept Review, Fevers of the Mind, Devil’s Party Press, Loud Coffee Press, Tangled Locks Journal, Paradox, Flights Literary Journal, River Heron Review, Syncopation Literary Journal as well as several anthologies including New Generation Beats, Dead of Winter, and Uncensored Ink.

 Hayden’s debut poetry collection is called American Saunter, inspired by her backpacking and traveling across the U.S.

-The manuscript was chosen as a semi-finalist for The Birdy Poetry Prize in 2023 and will be published by FlowerSong Press Fall 2024.
+The manuscript was chosen as a semi-finalist for The Birdy Poetry Prize in 2023 and is published by FlowerSong Press (2024).

 Stay tuned for updates!